wiseman-timelord/AllTexConF04-Ps/README.md

 - The "Brown faces" bug in Fallout 4 can occur without resizing textures, possibly due to changes in, makeup and face, bc compression.
 BethDdsScale preserves the original compression, however, this is why the option exists to bypass character textures.
 - If you have problems with the Setup-Install.Bat, after sorting out firewall stuff, try typing "Set-ExecutionPolicy RemoteSigned" in a powershell console that has admin, to enable downloading from digitally signed servers.
 - On my Ryzen 9 x3900 with its 24 threads, the difference between, multi-thread and single-thread, unpacking of a 3GB Fallout 4 Ba2, while running some other apps was relevantly, 46 or 14, Seconds, thats 69% faster Archiving.

+### DEVELOPMENT:
+Github keeps directing me to this when I go to "https://github.com/wiseman-timelord", dunno if its the link on my bookmarks bar but and so, better finish it off I guess...Still being created, not even done the basic testing, most of it is figured out and implemented...
+- Check code relating to operations is being centered around examplegame\data folder, and not, examplegame\ or examplegame\data\textures\.
+- Check if it copies stuff to the cache folder, converts, then copies back or if it does it in place, its important it does the processing in the cache folder, incase it crashes mid-stride, copying files not so likely to crash.
+- Mutli-Thread, Upon detect GPUs, if there is more than 1 graphics card, that is not the default MS renderer, then on the option to set GPU have option to select "Multi-Gpu Dds Processing", this would result in workload being split into multiple lists, then individually processed by GPUs at same time in parrallel.
+- Do a once over on all the scripts, make sure everything is seemingly ok, then try do some improvements.
+- Setup fake data dir etc, Test, Testing results into updates for scripts, complete scripts.

 ### CREDITS
 - Credit to, 7-Zip and Microsoft and TES5Edit, teams for relevantly, 7za abd DirectXTex and BSArch.